ABCLabDB/SleEvo/data/README.md

 Each file contains CDS alignments across species (e.g. from an ortholog selection and MUSCLE alignment pipeline).

+**Alignment provenance**

+The aligned CDS FASTA files provided in `data/Fasta/` correspond to the final filtered alignment set used in the manuscript.
+Multiple sequence alignments were generated using MUSCLE v5 and subsequently filtered using GUIDANCE2.

 ---

 ## Nucleotide matrices